winnytp/library/README.md

 ## Features
 1. Display books from your library using a flexible card-based interface.
 2. Edit entries in your library, including book title, author, and number of pages.
+3. Remembers what books you've added on your browser.

 ### Book Removal Behaviour:
 If you had books `A`, `B` and `C`, then removed `Book B`: